swap20004/Blinkit-Sales_Dashboard/README.md

 -	Tier 3 outlet locations show strong sales performance compared to other tiers.
 -	Certain product categories such as Fruits, Snacks, and Household items contribute significantly to total sales.

+## Final Conclusion
+The Blinkit Sales Dashboard provides a clear overview of sales performance across outlets and product categories.
+The insights generated from this analysis help identify high-performing outlet types, top product categories, and key sales trends.
+This dashboard demonstrates how data visualization tools like Power BI can transform raw retail data into meaningful business insights that support strategic decision making.